devlyn37/Deepfire/README.md

 In summary:
 - 2596 aerial forest images were collected.
 - 6 models were compared with an emphasis on accuracy and inference time.
-- The best model uses tranfer learning with ResNet50 to achieve an accuracy above 90% with an inference time of under 1 second.
+- The best model uses transfer learning with ResNet50 to achieve an accuracy above 90% with an inference time of under 1 second.

 ## Demo